philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 If you have more than 2 population samples to compare, then

-1. If you have not already, make a bamlist file for each of the populations using the `make_bamlists.R` script.
+1. If you have not already, make a bamlist file for each of the populations using the  [`make_bamlists.R`](make_bamlists.R) script (copy to your analysis dir if you haven't already).
 [Wahab Ondemand](https://ondemand.wahab.hpc.odu.edu/)
 2. If you have not already, repeat the rest of step 4 above for each population
 3. If you have not already, repeat step 5 above for each pairwise population comparison using [`fst2.sbatch`](fst2.sbatch) (copy to your `angsd_analysis` dir) as follows: